nycresistor/soft_sensors/README.md

 3. Make the 'discharge' step slower than the 'chargeup' step in the charge / discharge example

 If you finish these, try coming up with your own interactions and seeing if you can program them; again, this is a challenging problem!
 Work together and ask your instructors for support.

+## Further reading

+ - **New to microcontrollers?** If you've never worked with circuits, electronics and microcontrollers before and could use more of an introduction, have a look at [Becky Stern](https://beckystern.com/)'s introductory tutorials on [YouTube](https://www.youtube.com/c/BeckyStern).